moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/004_compliance_adherence_checks.md

         project_compliance_standards_adherence : namespace_id bigint
         project_compliance_standards_adherence : check_name smallint
         project_compliance_standards_adherence : status smallint
-        project_compliance_standards_adherence : standard smallint
     ```

 1. `check_name` is Enum and contains values like "prevent_approval_by_merge_request_author",
 "prevent_approval_by_merge_request_committers", "at_least_two_approvals", etc.
-1. `standard` column contains the name of the standard to which the check belong to, like SOC2, GitLab standard, etc.
 1. `status` can have values "success" or "fail" denoting the status of that compliance adherence check for a project.
 1. This table is used to display the status of compliance adherence checks for projects on the compliance
 adherence dashboard.